Welschinger invariants revisited: Introduction

 In most of the papers on the subject, the algebro-geometric enumerativity of Welschinger invariants on del Pezzo surfaces is considered as known.
-Indeed, it follows from enumerativity of Gromov-Witten invariants for such surfaces, and the latter is also considered as known in the literature on Gromov-Witten invariants.
-However, a careful analysis, see Lemma \ref{ln12}, has shown that there is one, and luckily only one, exception (apparently not mentioned in the literature): that is the case of del Pezzo surfaces ofcanonical degree $1$ and $D=-K_\Sig$; for any other pair of a real del Pezzo surface and a real divisor on it, the Welshinger invariants, original and modified, are strongly enumerative (in the above exceptional case, the number of solutions is still finite, but certain may acquire some nontrivial multiplicity).
+Indeed, it follows from enumerativity of Gromov-Witten invariants for such surfaces, and in the literature on Gromov-Witten invariants the latter enumerativity is considered as known.
+However, a careful analysis, see Lemma \ref{ln12}, has shown that there is one, and luckily only one, exception (apparently not mentioned in the literature): that is the case of del Pezzo surfaces of canonical degree $1$ and $D=-K_\Sig$; for any other pair of a real del Pezzo surface and a real divisor on it, the Welshinger invariants, original and modified, are strongly enumerative (in the above exceptional case, the number of solutions is still finite, but certain solutions may acquire some nontrivial multiplicity).

 To prove the deformation invariance, we split the task into two parts.
 First, we fix the complex structure and vary the position of the points.
 Here, our strategy is close to that of the original proof of Welschinger in \cite{W1}, but uses algebro-geometric tools instead of symplectic ones.
 In fact, already some time ago in \cite{IKSa} we have undertaken an attempt to give a purely algebro-geometric proof of such an invariance.
-However, that proof appears to be incomplete, since one type of local bifurcations in the set of counted curves was missing; it shows up for del Pezzo surfaces of canonical degree 1 and $D=-2K_\Sig$ (see Lemma \ref{ln16}(1) below).
+However, that proof appears to be incomplete, since one type of local bifurcations in the set of counted curves was missing; it shows up for del Pezzo surfaces of canonical degree 1 and $D=-2K_\Sig$ (see Lemma \ref{ln16}(i) below, which states, in particular, that the closure of the (one-dimensional) family of rational curves in $|-2K_\Sigma|$ contains non-reduced curves).
 To the best of our knowledge, up to now this bifurcation has not been addressed in the literature, but it is unavoidable even in the symplectic setting (contrary to \cite[Remark 2.12]{W1}).
 This step is summed up in Proposition \ref{p1}, which states the invariance of the Welschinger count under the variation of points for any real divisor on each real del Pezzo surface.